Why contractors choose Limited Company payment structures

 How do you form a company?

-- go direct, via the Companies House Web Incorporation Service;
+- go direct, via the Government's Companies House Web Incorporation Service;

 - choose an intermediary (a company formation agent) to do it for you;

-An accountant may set you up with a company for free if you decide to appoint them on an ongoing basis.
-As you grow your business, your relationship with them will flourish in tandem.
+If you appoint your accountant on an ongoing basis, they may set you up with a company for free.
+Then, as you grow your business, that relationship will flourish in tandem.

 What documentation do you need to incorporate a limited company?

-You will need to provide various details to Companies House to complete the formation:
+You'll need to provide various details so that you can complete company formation: